Verb Conjugation in Moroccan Darija

 mshat (she went)

-Form with prefix st- Requestative stekteb (ask someone to write)
+Prefix st- Requestative stekteb — ask someone to write

 Regional Variations

-• Urban centers like Casablanca and Rabat may show more French influence in their borrowed verbs.
+• Cities like Casablanca and Rabat introduce more French borrowings into everyday verbs.

 Conclusion

-Try conjugating some common verbs using our translator tool to see how they change in different tenses!
+Try conjugating new verbs using our translator tool and see how they change across tenses!

 Soufian El Kouissi